prof-rossetti/intro-to-python/exercises/web-app/checkpoints/4-web-forms.md

 Most importantly, visit http://localhost:5000/weather/form and submit the form to test the app's ability to handle POST requests.

 Nice!
 We now have both a web interface into our app's weather functionality.

+Before moving on, make a commit with a message like "Handle Form Data".